 Why the world is now warming faster

 Global annual temperatures have risen by more than 1 degree Celsius (approximately 2 degrees Fahrenheit).
-It rose by 0.07 degrees Celsius (0.13 degrees Fahrenheit) every 10 ten years between 1880 (the year that accurate record-keeping began) and 1980.
+It rose by 0.07 degrees Celsius (0.13 degrees Fahrenheit) every 10 ten years between 1880 and 1980.
 However, the rate of increase has more than doubled since 1981.
 Over the last 40 years, the global annual temperature has risen by 0.18 degrees Celsius (0.32 degrees Fahrenheit) per decade.
 India is the third-largest emitter of carbon dioxide after China and the US, and this is because of its rapidly growing population and an economy heavily dependent on coal and other fossil fuels.
-The nation’s Prime Minister committed that it will reduce the emission intensity of its economy to 45% from 33-35% from the previous years by 2030.
+The nation’s Prime Minister committed that it would reduce the emission intensity of its economy to 45% from 33–35% in the previous years by 2030.

 The International governmental Panel on Climate Change (IPCC) states that global economies keeping their target of achieving global net-zero emissions will help the world minimise overall temperature rise to 1.5OC.
-There are more than 140 countries have given their consent and promised to achieve and work towards achieving this ambitious target in the coming decades.
+There are more than 140 countries have given their consent and promised to achieve this.
+Also to work towards achieving this ambitious target in the coming decades.

-As a tropical developing economy, India faces more significant challenges in coping with adverse climate changes in recent years than other countries.
-The Central Government launched the National Clean Air Programme as a long-term, time-bound and nationwide strategy to tackle the air pollution problem with a target of 20-30% reduction.
+As a tropical developing economy, India faces more significant challenges.
+Mainly in coping with adverse climate changes in recent years than other countries.
+The Central Government launched the National Clean Air Programme as a long-term, time-bound and nationwide strategy.
+This is to tackle the air pollution problem with a target of 20-30% reduction.

 The country is planning to achieve net-zero emissions by 2070

 As part of this, India’s journey to Net Zero emissions and new climate change targets appear to be ambitious.
-And towards achieving this, Prime Minister Narendra Modi announced a five-fold strategy named ‘Panchamitra’ at the 26th Conference of Parties (CoP26), which states that;
+And towards achieving this, Prime Minister Narendra Modi announced a five-fold strategy named ‘Panchamitra’.
+This is done at the 26th Conference of Parties (CoP26), which states that;

 - The country’s non-fossil energy will be increased to 500 gigawatts by 2030: Central Electricity Authority (CEA) has projected the country’s energy mix for 2030.
 And as per this projection, the country’s installed capacity of non-fossil energy for electricity generation in 2019 was 134GW.
 522GW will increase by 2030, which requires a solar and wind energy capacity of 280 GW and 140 GW, respectively, with a total installed capacity of 817 GW with a power generation of 2518 billion units by 2030.

-- 50% of the country’s energy requirement will be met from renewable energy by 2030: As per the estimates with CEA, 9.2% of the county’s electricity requirement are being met from renewables by 2019.
-In 2021, this has increased to 12%, with an increase in renewable energy capacity by 102 GW, which means that India needs to increase this exponentially to meet 50% electricity generation by 2030.
+- 50% of the country’s energy requirement will be met from renewable energy by 2030.
+As per the estimates with CEA, 9.2% of the county’s electricity requirement are being met from renewables by 2019.
+In 2021, this has increased to 12%, with an increase in renewable energy capacity by 102 GW.
+That means that India needs to increase this exponentially to meet 50% electricity generation by 2030.
 The country’s power requirement is expected to touch 2518 billion by 2030.
-And to meet this requirement, the installed capacity should be increased to 700GW from the present 450 GW.
+And to meet this requirement, the capacity has to increase to 700GW from the present 450 GW.
 And considering hydroelectricity as part of this will require raising the new renewable power to 630GW, which is obviously achievable.

-- The total projected carbon emission by the country will be reduced to one billion tonnes by 2030: The current CO2 emission by the government is estimated at 2.88 GT.
+- The total projected carbon emission by the country will reduce to one billion tonnes by 2030.
+The current CO2 emission by the government estimates at 2.88 GT.
 And as per the projections by the Centre for Science and Environment (CSE), the country’s CO2 emission on account of business activities will be 4.48 Gt by 2030.
 But the government is planning to cut its carbon emission by 10 billion tons, making its emissions in 2030 at 3.48 GT.
 This shows the country’s ambitious target to cut its emissions by 22% in the coming years.

-- The country will reduce the carbon intensity of its economy by less than 45% by 2030, helping the country to achieve;
+- The country will reduce the carbon intensity of its economy by less than 45% by 2030.
+Thus helping the country to achieve;

 - The target of Net-Zero by 2070: As per the estimates of CSE, between 2005-2016, the country has achieved a 25% reduction in its emission intensity and is on its way to earning more than 40% by 2030.
 India will improve measures to reduce emissions from various sectors like transportation and other energy-intensive industries like cement, iron, steel, non-metallic and chemicals.
 All these efforts by the country will help it become a Net Zero by 2070.